 There is no Primary dental coverage.
 Your plan provides optional coverage for both Basic Dental and Major Dental/Orthodontics.
-You may choose not to have any coverage.
+Dental coverage is optional - you may choose not to have any coverage.
 If you want to have coverage, you must choose the dental options.